wgsateam/puppet-supervisor/README.md

 internal or cloud-based Puppet infrastructure and via a tool such as [Vagrant](http://www.vagrantup.com/) for local and remote deployments.

+Also, you can use this Puppet module to run services such as [Apache ZooKeeper](http://zookeeper.apache.org/) under process supervision via supervisord.
+See [puppet-zookeeper](https://github.com/miguno/puppet-zookeeper) for an example.

 ---

 Table of Contents